ifeatu/12-factor-app-website/index.md

     <h2>Evolution of Cloud-Native Development</h2>
     <p style="font-size: 1.125rem; margin-bottom: 2rem;">The twelve-factor methodology revolutionized cloud application development when it emerged in 2011.
 Today, thirteen years later, the landscape has transformed dramatically.
 Modern distributed systems, with their microservices architectures, sophisticated security requirements, and edge computing demands, require an evolved approach.</p>

-    <p style="font-size: 1.125rem;">This site presents <strong>The Modern 17-Factor App</strong> - an evolution of the original twelve factors plus five critical new factors that address today's cloud-native realities.</p>
+    <p style="font-size: 1.125rem;">This site presents <strong>The Modern 18-Factor App</strong> - an evolution of the original twelve factors plus six critical new factors that address today's cloud-native realities.</p>
   </div>
 </section>